|

 services to Birmingham that terminated at Henley-in-Arden.
 Platform 3 (the Bay

-Platform) was only accessable from the North end.
+Platform) was only accessible from the North end.
 A Loop siding parallel to the

 bay siding was also provided to release the engine, so it could run round the